asayers/manifesto/README.md

 ## To-do

-- It should be possible to parallelise the decents into different branches of the directory tree.
+- It should be possible to parallelise the descents into different branches of the directory tree.
-- Perhaps put all the manifests in the same place, but with different filenames, to avoid littering the filesystem.
+- Perhaps put all the manifests in the same place, but with different filenames; or just have a single manifest.
 - In order to properly reproduce the original directory structure we need to store ownership, permissions, timestamps, links, etc.
 - Support other hashing algorithms?
+- Support ignoring certain files/directories.